Music of the Netherlands: Hip hop

 Several Dutch groups have played an important role in the development of rap and hiphop in the Netherlands.
 The Urban Dance Squad, led by Rude Boy (who later also played with Junkie XL), produced an original mix of rock and rap, laying the foundation for the nu metal hype of the late 1990s and early 2000s.
 Def La Desh and the Fresh Witness, led by Wendy Wright, brought rap with vocals to the forefront, with groups like TLC following.
 The Osdorp Posse were the founders of Dutch language rap, or nederhop.
 Their frontman, Def P (Pascal Griffioen), switched from English to Dutch in 1988, which made him one of the first to rap in Dutch commercially.
 That year, Def P, IJsblok, King and Seda formed the Osdorp Posse.
 Over the years, they explored all sides of hiphop, from poetic hiphop to politically engaged hiphop.
 They introduced several Anglicisms in the Dutch language, such as moederneuker ("motherfucker").
 Before Osdorp Posse, Rotterdam-based rapper Def Rhymz and other members of Bad Boys Posse had already used the Dutch language for raps during underground concerts.
 Other important Dutch rappers are The Opposites, De Jeugd van Tegenwoordig, Pete Philly and Perquisite, Extince, Kempi, Brainpower, Opgezwolle, Spookrijders, Snelle, Polderkartel, Typhoon, and Def Rhymz.
 Currently, Nicolay is one of the leading hip hop producers to come out of the region.

 From 2000 onwards, Dutch hiphop has exploded and is dominating the charts.
-An overview of the most streamed Dutch-language songs on Spotify as of October 11, 2024, shows that all but two listings are nederhop songs:
+An overview of the most streamed Dutch-language songs on Spotify as of March 11, 2026, shows that all but three listings are nederhop songs: